Four Soviets Walk the Dog-Improved Bounds for Computing the Fr\'echet Distance: Building a Lookup Table

 For a given signature, we define the \emph{combinatorial reachability structure} of the elementary box as follows.
 For each column $i$ and for each row $j$, the combinatorial reachability structure indicates which door boundaries in the respective column or row define the reach-door of $b(i, \tau)$ or $l(\tau, j)$.

 \begin{lemma} Let $\Sigma$ be a signature for the elementary box.
-Then we can determine the combinatorial reachability structure of $\Sigma$ in total time $O(\tau^2)$. \end{lemma}

-\begin{proof} We use dynamic programming, very similar to the algorithm by Alt and Godau~\cite{AltGo95}.
+Then we can determine the combinatorial reachability structure of the box in total time $O(\tau^2)$. \end{lemma} \begin{proof} We use dynamic programming, very similar to the algorithm by Alt and Godau~\cite{AltGo95}.
 For each vertical edge $l(i,j)$ we define a variable $\widehat{l}(i,j)$, and for each horizontal edge $b(i,j)$ we define a variable $\widehat{b}(i,j)$.
 The $\widehat{l}(i,j)$ are pairs of the form $(s_u, t_v)$, representing the reach-door $\reach(P,Q) \cap l(i,j)$.
 If this reach-door is closed, then $t_v <_j^r s_u$ holds.
 If the reach-door is open, then it is bounded by the lower endpoint of the door on $l(u,j)$ and by the upper endpoint of the door on $l(v,j)$.
 (Note that in this case we have $v = i$.)
 Once again $s_0$ and $t_0$ are special and represent the reach-door on $l(0,j)$.
 The variables $\widehat{b}(i,j)$ are defined analogously.

 Now we can compute $\widehat{l}(i,j)$ and $\widehat{b}(i,j)$ recursively as follows: first, we set

 Next, we describe how to find $\widehat{l}(i,j)$ given $\widehat{l}(i-1, j)$ and $\widehat{b}(i-1, j)$, see Figure~\ref{fig:recursion}.